qlik-oss/core-website/docs/tutorials/hello-data.md

 # Hello Data

-This example shows how to load user data into QIX Engine, running in a Docker container, and how to retrieve the data.
+This example shows how to load and retrieve user data in QIX Engine running in a Docker container.

-The Hello Data example builds upon and extends the [Hello Engine](./hello-engine.md) example.
-If anything is unclear, go back and walk through Hello Enigine before proceeding.
+The Hello Data example builds on and extends the [Hello Engine](./hello-engine.md) example.

 [halyard.js](https://github.com/qlik-oss/halyard.js) is used to load data into QIX Engine.
 It is recommended to use [halyard.js](https://github.com/qlik-oss/halyard.js) when building custom solutions on Frontira and QIX Engine.

-As in Hello Engine, [enigma.js](https://github.com/qlik-oss/enigma.js) is used to communicate with QIX Engine.
+As in the Hello Engine example, [enigma.js](https://github.com/qlik-oss/enigma.js) is used to communicate with QIX Engine.

 ## GitHub Repository